 - ¼ cup (50 g) granulated sugar for rolling optional

 - Preheat the oven to 375 F (190 C) for about 20-30 minutes before baking the cookies.
 Line a large baking sheet with parchment paper.

 - In a small bowl, melt the butter and cool in the fridge for about 10 minutes.1 cup (226 g) unsalted butter, melted

-- In another bowl whisk together the flour, cornstarch, baking powder, baking soda and salt until well combined.2½ cups (300 g) all purpose flour, 1 tsp cornstarch, 1 tsp baking powder, ¼ tsp baking soda
+- In another bowl whisk together the flour, cornstarch, baking powder, baking soda and salt until well combined.2½ cups (300 g) all purpose flour, 1 teaspoon cornstarch, 1 teaspoon baking powder, ¼ teaspoon baking soda, ½ teaspoon salt

 - Stir the dry ingredients into the wet until just combined.
 Gently stir in the fresh or frozen blueberries until combined.1 cup (105 g) fresh blueberries